-Comprehensive dental services for beneficiaries under age 21 are covered services.
+Comprehensive dental services for beneficiaries under 21 years of age are covered services.
 Emergency and non-emergency dental services may be provided in the hospital setting for patients who are physically or mentally handicapped, patients needing health maintenance supervision, or patients who for other reasons or conditions are unable to be treated in an office setting.
-In these cases, medical documentation may be required to establish medical necessity.